openstack/openstackdocstheme/doc/source/index.rst

     }

 The TOC on the left contains a global section (to navigate between pages) and a local section (showing page contents).
-If the TOC is diplayed in the text, you might want to disable the global section of the TOC::
+If the TOC is displayed in the text, you might want to disable the global section of the TOC::

     html_theme_options = {